profitphil/qstake/README.md

-# 🪙 Universal Staking Platform Proposal
+# 🪙 Qstake: Universal Staking Platform Proposal
 ## Create, Manage, and Trade Staking Pools for Any Token

 ---